KPMP/heavens-docker/atlas/README.md

 # Atlas and Knowledge Environment Docker

-## Docker-compose files
-* docker-compose.ke.yml -- The Knowledge Environment stack: KE Database (MariaDB, Adminer), File Service (MinIO, Flask/Python), Arranger Server, Arranger GUI, Elastic Search (ES, Kibana).
-* docker-compose.prod.yml -- The Atlas web front-end (React/Apache) and Atlas ES index creation worker (Flask/Python).
-Requires the KE stack.
-* docker-compose.dev.yml -- The development version of the Atlas web front-end (React/Apache) and Atlas ES index creation worker (Flask/Python).
-Requires the KE stack.

 ## Development

-The docker-compose.dev.yml file should not be run on its own because it requires the Knowledge Environment services.
-Run atlas-dev.sh to bring up the KE services along with the Atlas web front-end.
+The development Docker Compose versions (docker-compose.dev.yml) of the Repository and Explorer require the Knowledge Environment stack.
+Either start the KE stack first or use the explorer-dev.sh and repository-dev.sh files.
+Any arguments are passed to the docker-compose execution, so to bring up the Explorer dev stack you'd execute:
+- `./explorer-dev.sh up -d'

 ## Environment Configuration